ohmp/james-project/src/adr/0030-separate-attachment-content-and-metadata.md

  - **AttachmentMapper** and **AttachmentManager** needs the Attachment and it's content to persist an attachment
  - **MessageManager** then needs to return attachment metadata as a result of Append operation.
  - **InMemoryAttachmentMapper** needs to store attachment content separately.
  - **MessageStorer** will take care of storing a message on the behalf of `MessageManager`.
-This enablesto determine if attachment should be parsed or not on an implementation aware fashion, saving attachment parsing upon writes for JPA and Maildir.
+This enables to determine if attachment should be parsed or not on an implementation aware fashion, saving attachment parsing upon writes for JPA and Maildir.